mindrays/blogpost/_posts/2020-06-03-Maya-Mohan.md

 Well, trust me its been a journey to overcome the fear of dogs.

 I never had a pet during my childhood because we used to constantly move due to the nature of my father's job.
 He was in the Indian Navy.
-By the time I would settle in the new place, get used to the school, friends, and just when I would have made best friends we would have to pack our bags again!
+By the time I would settle in the new place, get used to the school, friends, and made best friends for life we would have had to pack our bags again!
 I cannot blame my parents for not having a dog in such circumstances!

 It was not until when I started working in the US that my encounters with the dogs started.